-This week we present my 2012 conversation with Meredith Hall about her pregnancy at age 16.
-Meredith describes being shunned by her family and school and forced to give the child up for adoption.
-The experience was never acknowledged, and this silence left her alone and afraid for many years.
-Her memoir Without a Map explores how silence can be such an impediment to healing.
+This episode revisits Anne’s 2012 conversation with Meredith Hall about her pregnancy at age 16.
+Meredith remembers being shunned by her family and school and forced to give the child up for adoption.
+Her memoir, Without a Map, explores how silence can be an impediment to healing.

-An interview with Deb Gallagher about her experience creating a family through “the messy miracle of international adoption.”
-Deb first talks about the degree of homophobia she encountered as a lesbian seeking to adopt a child both domestically and internationally.
-She describes the way she had to enter the closet for the first time since age 15 in order to have the chance to adopt a child.
+Deb Gallagher created her family through “the messy miracle of international adoption.”
+Deb talks about the homophobia she encountered as a lesbian seeking to adopt a child both domestically and internationally, and the way she had to hide parts of her identity to have any chance at adoption.
 She describes her grief at bringing a …read more »

 This episode features clinical social worker and birth mother Marilyn Bronzi, who had a child “out of wedlock” in 1966.
 She remembers the shame of her choice and how she’s made peace with it in different ways over the years.
 She also describes the experience of reunification with her daughter Lisa, and the ways that …read more »

 This episode of Safe Space Radio features author, adoptee and clinician Joyce Maguire Pavao as she talks about parenting an adopted child.
 Joyce describes the changing demographics of adopted children, and how adopted children are increasingly older and may have experienced trauma as well as the loss of their birth family.
 Joyce asserts that “adoption …read more »

 Psychologist Bob Childs talks about developing a relationship with your dreams.
 Bob describes a pivotal dream and how it shaped his understanding of himself and his professional direction.